 Field office personnel should make every effort to attempt to identify all disability claims meeting the criteria for a CAL claim by reviewing the disability application (forms AA-1d, AA-17b, or AA-19a) and/or other evidence that was submitted.
-Claims representatives and field office managers seeking guidance as to whether a claim should be considered a CAL claim should immediately telephone the supervisor of DBD-DIS (x4740).
+Claims representatives and field office managers seeking guidance as to whether a claim should be considered a CAL claim should immediately telephone the supervisor(s) of DBD-DIS.
+(See Communications Reference Chart on Boardwalk for contact information.).